kexiZeroing/kexiZeroing.github.io/src/posts/swr-swc-msw.md

 ### React Query
 SWR and React Query (new name: TanStack Query) are the two most popular libraries that can be used to manage data fetching in a React application.
 SWR is a smaller library that focuses on providing a simple way to fetch and cache data, while React Query is a more comprehensive library that offers a wider range of features.

-> React Query is not a data fetching library - it's an async state manager.
-Learn more about React Query: https://tkdodo.eu/blog/why-you-want-react-query

 ```jsx
 // Standard fetch in useEffect example
 function Bookmarks({ category }) {